mlhubber/colorize/README.md

   $ pip3 install mlhub
   ```

-* To install and configure the pre-built model:
+* To install and configure the package:

   ```console
   $ ml install   colorize